Sustainability

 Risk Type Risk Overview Financial Impact Impact Term

-Transition risk Policies and regulations Increased carbon taxes raise the cost of procuring key raw materials and energy.
+Transition risk Policies and regulations Increased carbon taxes raise costs of procuring key raw materials and energy.
 Medium Small Long-term

-Technology Delay in developing environmentally friendly products; our customers replace our products with low-carbon products from competitors, reducing demand for and sales of our products and services.
+Technology Delays in the development of environmentally friendly products and their replacement our products with low-carbon products from competitors could reduce demand for and sales of our products and services.
 Medium - Medium-term

-Markets Prices of petrochemical feedstocks soar, raising the cost of procuring raw materials.
-Medium Large Long-term
+Markets Prices of raw materials derived from petrochemicals soar, raising costs of procuring raw materials.
+Small Large Long-term

-Markets Delay in responding to our customers’ reduced needs for petroleum-derived raw materials and rising needs for non-petroleum-derived raw materials, shifting demand away from our products/services and decreasing our sales.
+Markets Delay in responding to our customers’ reduced needs for petroleum-derived raw materials and rising needs for non-petroleum-derived raw materials, shifts demand away from our products/services and decreases our sales.
 Medium - Medium-term

 Reputation Delayed action on the environment causes a drop in our stock price due to a decline in investors' assessment of our environmental performance.
 Medium - Medium-term

-Physical risk Acute The Company and its supply chain are struck by a disaster; until operations are restored, sales decrease due to the suspension or reduction of business activities, while costs associated with restoration and amelioration rise.
+Physical risk Acute The Company and its supply chain are struck by a disaster and until operations are restored, sales decrease due to the suspension or reduction of business activities, while costs associated with restoration and countermeasures rise.
 Medium Medium Medium-term

-Chronic The cost of countermeasures for our buildings located near oceans and rivers will increase due to the increased occurrence of flooding caused by overflowing rivers and rising sea levels attributable to extreme fluctuations in rainfall and weather pattern.
+Chronic Costs of countermeasures for our buildings located near oceans and rivers increase due to the increased occurrence of flooding caused by overflowing rivers and rising sea levels attributable to extreme fluctuations in rainfall and weather patterns.
 Small Medium Short-term

 Opportunities